AriFordsham/GHCWiki/type-nats/implicit-explicit.md

-There are two different styles of writing functions which need the integer corresponding to a type level naturals.
+There are two different styles of writing functions which need the integer corresponding to a type level natural.

-The one approach is to use an explicit parameter of type `Nat n`.
+One approach is to use an explicit parameter of type `Nat n`.
 For example:

 ```wiki
 memset :: Storable a => ArrPtr n a -> a -> Nat n -> IO ()